Gorachand-Senapati/Gora-s-DSA-Sheet/README.md

 # Gora-s-DSA-Sheet

-This repository contains my personal solutions to DSA problems from platforms like LeetCode, Codeforces, and GeeksforGeeks.
+This repository contains my personal solutions to DSA problems from platforms like LeetCode and GeeksforGeeks.
 I use it as a permanent reference.

 ## Folder Structure